safwanmasarik/Shared.Observability/README.md

 builder.AddObservabilityWithSeq(serviceName: "Api.Auth");
 ```

 7. Optionally, you can modify the default extension methods configuration from the caller.
-Below code will run after the default settings.
+Below modification code will run after the default settings.
 ```cs
 // Add observability
 builder.AddObservabilityWithSeq(